balazsfekete/fkttest/policy.md

-This is for testing only.
+This is a non-consumer app for automation purposes.
+No data is collected.